-Our Columbus Social Security Lawyers Explain
+Our Columbus Social Security Lawyers Explain SSI and SSDI Benefits

 Ohio workers compensation involves multiple steps and procedures.
 The workers comp attorneys at the Larrimer family have represented Ohio’s workers for over 80 years.
 Founder Richard N. Larrimer began focusing his practice on workers compensation during a time of bitter labor unrest in the 1920s.

 The Columbus Social Security lawyers at Larrimer & Larrimer, LLC are proud of their long history of helping the injured workers of Ohio.